sahib/brig/docs/tutorial/remotes.rst

     pubsub experiment of the IPFS project.
 Use with care.

-If you do not want to hit ``brig sync`` every time somebody wants to merge with you, you can enable the automatic updating for any remote you like.
+If you do not want to hit ``brig sync`` every time somebody in the network changed something, you can enable the automatic updating for any remote you like.
 Let's suppose we are ``ali`` and want to receive updates on every change of ``bob``, we should simply add the following:

 .. code-block:: bash

     $ brig remote auto-update enable bob

-    # You can also abbreviate most of that:
+    # (You can also abbreviate most of that:)
-    $ brig rmt au e bob
+    # brig rmt au e bob

 Alternatively, we could have used the ``-a`` switch when adding ``bob`` as remote: